JonOfUs/caddy-ionos/README.md

 ## Tags

-The [caddy-cloudflare](https://github.com/caddybuilds/caddy-cloudflare/pkgs/container/caddy-cloudflare) image on GitHub Container Registry and Docker Hub provides the following tags:
+The [caddy-ionos](https://github.com/caddybuilds/caddy-ionos/pkgs/container/caddy-ionos) image on GitHub Container Registry and Docker Hub provides the following tags:

 - **`latest`**:
-  - Always points to the most recent stable release of Caddy with the Cloudflare DNS module.
+  - Always points to the most recent stable release of Caddy with the Ionos DNS module.
   - Automatically updated to ensure you have the latest features and improvements.

 - **`<version>`**:
   - Specific version tags for precise version control and consistency in deployments.
   - Examples include:
     - **`2.7.6`**: Full version tag for Caddy version 2.7.6, ensuring you are using this exact release.

-         (eg: ```docker pull ghcr.io/caddybuilds/caddy-cloudflare:2.8.0``` )
+         (eg: ```docker pull ghcr.io/caddybuilds/caddy-ionos:2.8.0``` )
     - **`2.7`**: Minor version tag for the latest patch release within the 2.7 series, allowing for minor updates without breaking changes.
     - **`2`**: Major version tag for the latest release within the 2.x series, providing updates within the major version while maintaining compatibility.